 Being a digital nomad, living and working from anywhere, is many people’s dream.
-How can you create a digital nomad lifestyle for yourself?
+This is a full guide on how to become a digital nomad, work remotely and design a location independent lifestyle for yourself.

 So I took my laptop with me to Berlin, rented an apartment from a local, got online and did translation jobs for my clients, who didn’t even know where I was at the time 😉

 In later years I combined more freelance jobs and a solopreneur business, while travelling to nearly 40 countries in Europe, Asia, North America and Australia.